Derek Morris: Early Modern East London Social History

 London's Sailortown 1600–1800 cover

-London's Sailortown 1600–1800, A Social History of Shadwell and Ratcliff, an Early-Modern London Riverside Suburb by Derek Morris, Ken Cozens, 2014
+London's Sailortown 1600–1800, A social history of Shadwell and Ratcliff, an early-modern London riverside suburb

 Revelatory is not too strong a term for the work undertaken here.
 The popular understanding of the East End of London at any time up to the First World War is of a uniformly bleak, often terrible, place of desperate poverty.
 This monochrome picture has been challenged by historians who have stressed the importance of an indigenous merchant and industrial class, especially in the years before 1800.
 But we have never before had revealed to us in such immense and convincing detail just how prosperous, diverse and cultured this East End heritage was in fact.
 And we have never been given such a picture before because no one had undertaken the sheer hard work of uncovering a history long buried in land tax returns, rate books, wills, deeds and insurance policies.